aqualaguna/validator-class/README.md

 #### accepted
 accepted rule only accept value in [true, 1, 'on', 'yes'];

+#### regex
+The field under validation must match the given regular expression.

+Note: When using the regex pattern, it may be necessary to specify rules in an array instead of using pipe delimiters, especially if the regular expression contains a pipe character.
+For each backward slash that you used in your regex pattern, you must escape each one with another backward slash.

+#### not_regex
+inverse of regex rule.

 #### alpha_dash
 alpha_dash accept string which only contains [ a-z, A-Z, 0-9, -, _ ]

 #### alpha_num
 alpha_num accept string which only contains [ a-z, A-Z, 0-9 ]